carlynorama/GoodMorningSunshine/GeekoutTalk.md

 Geekout Talk Outline
 =============
-Overview: Anatomy of a networked projects
+Overview: Anatomy of a networked project
 -----
 The system triangle:
 - Local Inputs